kristianespina/ethereal-tictactoe/README.md

 npm start
 ```

+### 3. Access the web app

+Using the browser, we can now access the tic tac toe web app at this url: `http://localhost:3000`

 ## Project Structure

 The repository is divided into two parts: the _frontend_ and the _backend_.
 In production setting, this is **NOT** recommended as we typically create separate repositories for the backend and the frontend.
 However, for this submission, to keep everything in one place, I've deliberately structured it this way.